Access your Pro+ Content below.

 Five truths you must know about SharePoint and Exchange

-This article is part of the February 2009 issue of Who is allowed to customize SharePoint?
+This article is part of the SharePoint Insider issue of February 2009

 Unleash the power of users to make SharePoint their own while setting ground rules for customization governance.

 Dispelling the myths about Exchange email-archiving with SharePoint will improve content and document management efficiency.

 Thinking about migrating to MOSS 2007?
 Learn the benefits of doing so.
 This article guides you through the process to ensure SharePoint migration success.